sasdrich/sasdrich.com/content/activities/services.md

 # Community Services

 #### Program Chair
-I am or was chair of the program committees of the following workshops, conferences, and schools.
+I am or was (co-)chair of the program committees of the following workshops, conferences, and schools.
 {{% services "pcchair" %}}

 #### Program Committee